belzecue/blender_watchtower/README.md

 ### Populate with data

 * Have access to the API of a working Zou (and optionally Kitsu) installation
-* Make sure you have `ffmpeg` installed in your system.
-It's needed for video stats generation.
-* Place an export of the film in the `public` directory, and name it `edit.mp4`.
-If possible, choose encoder settings that make it possible to easily scrub the video.
-* Create an `env.local` file and set the required env variables
+* Create an `env.local` file (see the example one) and set the required env variables
-* Run the `fetch_film_data.py` script.
-The script will connect to a zou instance, query for the needed information and create a couple of files in `public`:
+* Run the `fetch_data_from_kitsu.py` script.
+The script will connect to a zou instance, query for the needed information and create a few files in the `public` directory:
-  * `edit.json`: containing all the data required by watchtower
+  * `static-projects`: containing all the data required by watchtower
-  * `pictures`: containing user profile thumbnails
-  * `preview-files`: containing shot and asset thumbnails
+  * `static-previews`: containing shot and asset thumbnails
 * At this point it's possible to run Watchtower and check the status of your production

 ### Compiles and hot-reloads for development